 - Interface: Control Panel The evaluator configured the session time for Control Panel sessions to 10 seconds.
-He then signed in on the Control Panel as U.NORMAL and verified that the user was signed out after 10 seconds inactivity.
-He then signed in as U.ADMIN and verified that the user was signed out after 10 seconds inactivity. - Interface: EWS - The evaluator configured the session time for EWS sessions to 3 minutes.
-He then signed out and signed in on the EWS and verified that the user was signed out after 3 minutes inactivity.
+The evaluator then signed in on the Control Panel as U.NORMAL and verified that the user was signed out after 10 seconds inactivity.
+The evaluator then signed in as U.ADMIN and verified that user was signed out after 10 seconds inactivity. - Interface: EWS The evaluator configured the session time for EWS sessions to 3 minutes.
+The evaluator then signed out and signed in on the EWS and verified that the user was signed out after 3 minutes inactivity.